RobinHankin/elliptic/README.md

 ## References

-  - M Abramowitz and IA Stegun (1965). *Hankdbook of Mathematical Functions*.
+-   M Abramowitz and IA Stegun (1965). *Handbook of Mathematical Functions*.
 New York: Dover
 -   RKS Hankin (2006).
 “Introducing elliptic, an R package for elliptic and modular functions”. *Journal of Statistical Software*, 15:7
 -   K Chandrasekharan (1985). *Elliptic functions*.
 Springer-Verlag